Sql Query Does Not Equal

 WHERE Category NOT IN ('Electronics', 'Clothing', 'Books');

-• Case-Insensitive Comparisons: For case-insensitive string comparisons, utilize the appropriate string functions offered by your database system (e.g., LOWER(), UPPER()).
+• Case-Insensitive Comparisons: For case-insensitive string comparisons, put to use the appropriate string functions offered by your database system (e.g., LOWER(), UPPER()).

-• Indexing: Ensure that the columns you're using in your WHERE clause (including those with !=) are properly indexed for improved query performance, especially on large datasets.
+• Indexing: confirm that the columns you're using in your WHERE clause (including those with !=) are properly indexed for improved query performance, especially on large datasets.
 Indexes significantly speed up data retrieval.

 Common Pitfalls and Troubleshooting